sdispater/mixology/README.md

 # Mixology

-A generic dependency-resolution library in pure Python.
+A generic dependency-resolution library written in pure Python.
 It is based on the [PubGrub](https://github.com/dart-lang/pub/blob/master/doc/solver.md) algorithm.